positiveimpactfi/openco2roadmap/web/README.md

 ## Getting started

-Install the dependencies `yarn`.
+1. Install the dependencies `yarn`
+1. Create .env.local file and set the GraphQL backend URI (.env.example can be used as a template)

-Start the dev server `yarn dev`
+1. Start the dev server `yarn dev`

-Create an optimized version of the app for production `yarn build`
+1. Create an optimized version of the app for production `yarn build`